tequa/ammisoft/README.md

 - This will overwrite the previous Output\AMMISOFT-installer if it is not moved or copied

-1. Download and install INNO: http://www.jrsoftware.org/isdl.php
+1. Download and install Inno Setup: http://www.jrsoftware.org/isdl.php

-2. Open ammi.iss in INNO
+2. Open ammi.iss in Inno Setup

 3. Compile or build